locize/next-i18next-locize/README.md

 You may have arrived here from the [NextJs](https://github.com/zeit/next.js) repository, or the [react-i18next](https://github.com/i18next/react-i18next/) repository.
 Either way, for more documentation, please visit the [main README](https://github.com/isaachinman/next-i18next).

+### static example

+In case you're looking to build a static NextJs project with i18n support and are getting this error when you run `next export`:
+>Error: i18n support is not compatible with next export.
+See here for more info on deploying: https://nextjs.org/docs/deployment

+You may have a look at [this example](https://github.com/adrai/next-language-detector/tree/main/example).

 ## 2 possibilities to use locize

 ### POSSIBILITY 1: config for locize live download usage